 - Labels - Custom labels added by agents

 - Container information

 - Service - The service/application runtime, agent, name, etc..

 - Process - The process id that served up the request.

-- User - This requires additional configuration, but allows you to see which user experienced the current transaction.
-This can be extremely useful if it’s determined that specific users are getting slow requests.
+- User - Requires additional configuration, but allows you to see which user experienced the current transaction.

 - Custom - You can configure your agent to add custom contextual information on transactions.